Куда я попал?

 .002 RDP Hijacking Adversaries may hijack a legitimate user’s remote desktop session to move laterally within an environment.
 Remote desktop is a common feature in operating systems.
 It allows a user to log into an interactive session with a system desktop graphical user interface on a remote system.
 Microsoft refers to its implementation of the Remote Desktop Protocol (RDP) as Remote Desktop Services (RDS).(Citation: TechNet Remote Desktop Services) Adversaries may perform RDP session hijacking which involves stealing a legitimate user's remote session.
 Typically, a user is notified when someone else is trying to steal their session.
 With System permissions and using Terminal Services Console, `c:\windows\system32\tscon.exe session number to be stolen]`, an adversary can hijack a session without the need for credentials or prompts to the user.(Citation: RDP Hijacking Korznikov) This can be done remotely or locally and with active or disconnected sessions.(Citation: RDP Hijacking Medium) It can also lead to [Remote System Discovery and Privilege Escalation by stealing a Domain Admin or higher privileged account session.
 All of this can be done by using native Windows commands, but it has also been added as a feature in red teaming tools.(Citation: Kali Redsnarf)

-T1021 Службы удаленного доступа Adversaries may use Valid Accounts to log into a service specifically designed to accept remote connections, such as telnet, SSH, and VNC.
+T1021 Службы удаленного доступа Adversaries may use Valid Accounts to log into a service that accepts remote connections, such as telnet, SSH, and VNC.
 The adversary may then perform actions as the logged-on user.
 In an enterprise environment, servers and workstations can be organized into domains.
 Domains provide centralized identity management, allowing users to login using one set of credentials across the entire network.
-If an adversary is able to obtain a set of valid domain credentials, they could login to many different machines using remote access protocols such as secure shell (SSH) or remote desktop protocol (RDP).(Citation: SSH Secure Shell)(Citation: TechNet Remote Desktop Services) Legitimate applications (such as Software Deployment Tools and other administrative programs) may utilize Remote Services to access remote hosts.
+If an adversary is able to obtain a set of valid domain credentials, they could login to many different machines using remote access protocols such as secure shell (SSH) or remote desktop protocol (RDP).(Citation: SSH Secure Shell)(Citation: TechNet Remote Desktop Services) They could also login to accessible SaaS or IaaS services, such as those that federate their identities to the domain.
+Legitimate applications (such as Software Deployment Tools and other administrative programs) may utilize Remote Services to access remote hosts.
 For example, Apple Remote Desktop (ARD) on macOS is native software used for remote management.
 ARD leverages a blend of protocols, including VNC to send the screen and control buffers and SSH for secure file transfer.(Citation: Remote Management MDM macOS)(Citation: Kickstart Apple Remote Desktop commands)(Citation: Apple Remote Desktop Admin Guide 3.3) Adversaries can abuse applications such as ARD to gain remote code execution and perform lateral movement.
 In versions of macOS prior to 10.14, an adversary can escalate an SSH session to an ARD session which enables an adversary to accept TCC (Transparency, Consent, and Control) prompts without user interaction and gain access to data.(Citation: FireEye 2019 Apple Remote Desktop)(Citation: Lockboxx ARD 2019)(Citation: Kickstart Apple Remote Desktop commands)

 .001 Remote Desktop Protocol Adversaries may use Valid Accounts to log into a computer using the Remote Desktop Protocol (RDP).
 The adversary may then perform actions as the logged-on user.
 Remote desktop is a common feature in operating systems.
 It allows a user to log into an interactive session with a system desktop graphical user interface on a remote system.
 Microsoft refers to its implementation of the Remote Desktop Protocol (RDP) as Remote Desktop Services (RDS).(Citation: TechNet Remote Desktop Services) Adversaries may connect to a remote system over RDP/RDS to expand access if the service is enabled and allows access to accounts with known credentials.
 Adversaries will likely use Credential Access techniques to acquire credentials to use with RDP.
 Adversaries may also use RDP in conjunction with the Accessibility Features or Terminal Services DLL for Persistence.(Citation: Alperovitch Malware)